|

 and above that there was already the suggestion of a twinkling

 blue eye.
-And then, as the elf continued to watch, still holding
+Then, as the elf continued to watch, still holding Eowyn

-another ear; and the shoulder became two shoulders, and a muscular
+another ear, and the shoulder became two shoulders, and

 Dear Valar! thought Legolas, I cannot let Hentmirë see that.